 The District has also initiated development of a District-wide reuse plan.
-The project will identify opportunities for future reuse projects that enhance resource sustainability and provide environmental benefits, such as improving surface water quality by reducing effluent disposal, offsetting ground or surface water withdrawals from potable supplies, recharging regionally significant aquifers, and enhancing the sustainability of water resources and related natural systems.
-The plan will summarize potentially feasible reuse projects, including those previously proposed, for a 20-year timeframe that can be used to support RWSPs, SWIM plan updates, prioritization of grant funding, and other District objectives.
-Finally, development of this plan will also entail creating a GIS mapping application that can be used to view existing and proposed reuse systems including the locations and attributes of wastewater treatment plants; potential reuse customers or reuse demand sites; and reuse pumping, transmission, and storage facilities.
+The plan will identify opportunities for future reuse projects that enhance resource sustainability and provide environmental benefits, such as improving surface water quality by reducing effluent disposal, offsetting ground or surface water withdrawals from potable supplies, recharging regionally significant aquifers, and sustaining natural systems.
+The plan will summarize potentially feasible reuse projects for a 20-year timeframe that can be used to support RWSPs, SWIM plan updates, prioritization of grant funding, and other District objectives.
+Development of this plan will entail creating a GIS mapping application that can be used to view existing and proposed reuse systems including the locations and attributes of wastewater treatment plants; potential reuse customers or reuse demand sites; and reuse pumping, transmission, and storage facilities.